 The Dangers of Driving with a Cracked Windshield

-A chips or crack in the windshield of your car or truck may seem like a minor blemish, but is it serious enough to endanger yourself or others when driving?
+A chip or crack in the windshield of your car or truck may seem like a minor blemish, but is it serious enough to endanger yourself or others when driving?

 Obstruction of view